sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-analysing-home-environmental-data-with-influxdb-and-r.md

 ## Light level data

-As well temperature, pressure, and humidity, the Enviro+ also senses ambient light level.
+As well as temperature, pressure, and humidity, the Enviro+ also senses ambient light level.
 Let's have a look at some of the light level data that I've collected.

 We'll look first at another horizon plot that shows mean light level through the